-The Tucson Democrat, serving her first term in the House representing Congressional District 2, released a statement earlier this week about the letter sent out by Republican Brandon Martin.
+The Tucson Democrat, serving her first term in the House representing Congressional District 2, released a statement Monday about the letter sent out by Republican Brandon Martin.

 In the email, Martin said he needed help overcoming Kirkpatrick's sizable lead in terms of fundraising to defeat her in 2020.

 "Ann Kirkpatrick sits on the Appropriations Committee. ($$$ Big money donations $$$) She’s going to have a war chest in November 2020.
 I need 'ammunition' to remove her from office," Martin wrote.
 "Will you load me up with a donation of $5, $10, $25 or more so I can train my sights on Ann Kirkpatrick and remove her from office in 2020?"

 Kirkpatrick represents the district once held by Gabrielle Giffords, who was critically wounded in a shooting during a constituents' event on Jan.
 8, 2011, on the northwest side.
 Six people were killed and 13 were wounded in the shooting.